luke0han/midnight-catch/README.md

 ### Acknowledgements

-- I received inspiration for this project from the tutors at [Code Institute](codeinstitute.com), my mentor Dick
+- I received inspiration for this project from the tutors at [Code Institute](codeinstitute.com), and my mentor Dick Vlaanderen for some Javascript tips.# midnight-catch